What is a playgroup?

 Usually, playgroups happen once a week.

-Playgroups Australia's Playgroup at Home initiative connects families, playgroup volunteers, children’s educators, entertainers and authors so they can share ideas for play, health and wellbeing during the COVID-19 pandemic.
+Playgroups Australia's Playgroup at Home initiative connects families, playgroup volunteers, children’s educators, entertainers and authors so they can share ideas for play, health and wellbeing, and reduce the impact of isolation.

 Why playgroups are good for children